ApostolosTsimogiannis/DS.2/Manual/README.md

 Use screws for plastic where the screws go into MJF parts.
 <br>
-For FDM parts such as landing bows use M3 into the thread inserts.
+The landibng bows are designed for M3 thread inserts.
+Use 5.7mm length M3 inserts and M3x10 or M3x12.
 Use thread locking compound.
 <br>
 <br>